 Refusal to take a blood, breath, or urine test can result in a license suspension regardless of the finding of guilt, in addition to other penalties in many states.

 Some states take further steps to make sure the person (particularly a repeat offender) doesn't get back on the road.
 The state may confiscate the car or cancel its registration, either temporarily or permanently.
-Or the state may require an ignition interlock device to be attached to the DUI or DWI offender's car.
+Or the state may require an ignition interlock device (IID) to be attached to the DUI or DWI offender's car.
 This device requires the driver to blow into a small handheld alcohol sensor unit attached to the dashboard.
-If the person's BAC is above a preset level (usually 0.02% to 0.04%), the car won't start.
+If the person's BAC is above a preset level (usually .02% to .04%), the car won't start.

 A number of states' court sentences may include alcohol teaching and prevention programs, treatment for alcohol abuse, assessment of a person for possible alcohol or drug dependency or addiction, and community service or victim restitution.
 The judge may recommend these steps instead of jail time or paying fines, most likely for a first offender.
 Or the judge may combine them with other penalties.
 In Texas, for example, minors convicted of a DUI must perform community service, in addition to any other penalties.